JacMattisen/JacMattisen/README.md

 - I have already learned the Introduction to Programming in which I was able to learn about programming logic, algorithm, variables, vectors, Front - end and Back- end Python development (Android and IOS)
 - 💻 I took the course: "Webprojekt - Einstieg in die Webentwicklung" by OpenCampus.sh in which I learned about the three main languages: HTML, CSS and JS, in which I was able to carry out the project of my portfolio, which is still under construction.

 - In the program: "Frontend Developer Programm", by OpenCampus.sh.
-In this program I'm learning more programming languages in addition to reinforcing the learning of the 03 languages I mentioned before, adding content in React.js, Tailwind CSS, Typescript, Docter and GraphQL, to carry out a new project (Fitness App).
+In this program I'm learning more programming languages in addition to reinforcing the learning of the 03 languages I mentioned before, adding content in React.js, Tailwind CSS, Typescript, Docter, GraphQL and Figma, to carry out a new project (Fitness App).

 -<div style="display: inline_block"><br>
   <img align="center" alt="Jac-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">